-- Allows for the option of the application taking over control of file descriptors created within the API to connect to Solace message routers, where the application must provide readable and writable events to the API.
+- Allows for the option of the application taking over control of file descriptors created within the API to connect to message brokers, where the application must provide readable and writable events to the API.

 - Support for timer services.

 Message Exchange Patterns